Cisco ACI

 As a result, an overlay networking model is better suited.
 However, in a VXLAN overlay network, the intelligence is distributed across the leaf switch layer.

 Therefore, distributed systems are better than centralized systems for more scale, resilience, and security.
-By distributing the Intelligence to the leaf layer, the scalability is not determined by the scalability of each leaf and is determined at a fabric level.
+By distributing intelligence to the leaf layer, scalability is not determined by the scalability of each leaf but by the fabric level.
 However, there are scale limits on each device.
 Therefore, scalability as a whole is determined by the network design.

 A key point: Overlay networking